inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    :end-at: slotDuration

 In the study, :par:`slotDuration` will run from 10ms to 1s in 10ms
-increments (the default of :par:`slotDuration` is 100ms.)
-The number of packets received by the server for each :par:`slotDuration` value is shown on the following image (time in seconds):
+increments (the default of :par:`slotDuration` is 100ms).
+The number of packets received by the server for each :par:`slotDuration` value is shown on the following image (time in seconds).

 .. figure:: media/bmac.png
    :width: 100%

-The sensors send 25 packets each during the 25s, thus 100 packets total.
-It is apparent from the results that the network cannot carry all traffic in this scenario.
+The sensors send 25 packets each during the 25s, thus 100 packets in total.
+It is apparent from the results that the network cannot carry all the traffic in this scenario.
 The results also outline a smooth curve.
 The best performing value for :par:`slotDuration` is 0.19s.